 In order to conduct normal library business, we must collect and maintain some information about our users.
 If you are affiliated with Davidson College, the library automatically receives personally identifiable information to create and update your library account from the Registrar's Office (for students) or Human Resources (for employees).
 This information includes:

 - Your address

 - Your email address

 To keep track of our inventory and send notices to you, we must record what materials you have checked out.
-This function is hosted by OCLC, Inc. To provide checkout and reminder services, we disclose to OCLC the above information, which they then store.
+This function is hosted by Ex Libris, Inc. To provide checkout and reminder services, we disclose to our vendor the above information, which they then store.
 Information about Ex Libris’ data policies can be found at their trust center website.

 We will maintain confidentiality of information sought or received, and materials consulted, borrowed, or acquired, including database search records, reference and consultation interviews, circulation records, interlibrary loan records, and other personally identifiable uses of library materials, facilities, or services.
 The library maintains several web-based management tools, such as forms for asking reference questions or requesting materials for purchase or through interlibrary loan, etc. The personally identifiable information collected through these tools and stored in library-related computer systems will only be used to maintain your library account and provide services to you and is not made available to any other entity except as necessary to provide services to you or as required by law, as the result of a search warrant, subpoena, or court order.

 We contract with other commercial vendors to provide our users access to databases and other electronic sources and tools.
 Although we do not share information about individual library users with these vendors, they may retain information that you choose to share with them when you use database features like saving search histories or resource preferences and saving or emailing bibliographic citations.
 It is your responsibility to understand these vendors' privacy policies if you choose to use their services.